A video interview can help you screen candidates more effectively in situations such as:

 - Interviewers are working on multiple open jobs or are busy with their regular job duties and have a hard time finding open slots on their calendars.

 One-way video interviews are best suited early in the selection process, where recruiters and hiring managers want to identify dealbreakers or essential qualifiers.
 For example, imagine a sales position that requires excellent communication skills or a customer support role that requires fluency in a foreign language.
+Here are some common interview questions during video interviews at the first stages of the hiring process:

 - Why did you apply for this job?